BlockchainLabsNZ/GiftoSmartContract/BlockchainLabsNZ_Audit_Report.md

   - [ ] Not Fixed
 - **The 'onlyNotOwner' modifier is not used in the contracts** - `Best practice` There is a modifier `onlyNotOwner` which is not used by any function, this can be removed.
 [View on GitHub](https://github.com/BlockchainLabsNZ/gifto-contracts/issues/13)
   - [ ] Not Fixed
-- **The 'validInvestor' modifier is not used in the contracts** - `Best practice` There is a modifier `validInvestor` which is not used by any function, this can be removed.
-[View on GitHub](https://github.com/BlockchainLabsNZ/gifto-contracts/issues/14)
-  - [ ] Not Fixed
 - **Use .transfer instead of .send** - `Best practice` This is a very minor issue because `.send` is still value, but `.transfer` has a richer interface and allows you to override the gas limit, which `.send` does not.
 There is some discussion on `.send` vs `.transfer` here:   [View on GitHub](https://github.com/BlockchainLabsNZ/gifto-contracts/issues/10)
   - [ ] Not Fixed
 - **Explicitly declare your variable types** - `Best practice` `uint` will default to `uint256` but it is recommended to explicitly declare it as `uint256`  [View on GitHub](https://github.com/BlockchainLabsNZ/gifto-contracts/issues/9)